galawaydude/data-place/100 operating-systems/Process Synchronization.md

 -   **Architectural Neutrality:** **YES**.
 It's a purely software-based solution, so it works on any architecture.

-### Peterson's Solution
+## **Peterson's Solution

-This is the goat in this category, solves everything properly. its a software based methods, and builds upon the strict alternation and add a thing called interest flags on top of that. because of this, this too works only for 2 processes. this too is implemented in user mode.
+This is the goat in this category, solves everything properly. its a software based methods, and builds upon the strict alternation and adds a thing called interest flags on top of that. because of this, this too works only for 2 processes. this too is implemented in user mode.
 ```c
 // Shared variables